Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Uncertainty Control

-The method in~\cite{oladyshkin2012data,article} constructs these polynomials for any arbitrary distributions using the just moments computed from observed/sampled data.
-The polynomials are computed by solving a linear system with a particular square matrix of moments, see~\cite{oladyshkin2012data} for details.
-The coefficients are computed using Gram–Schmidt orthogonalization or by the Stieltjes procedure based on the observed data.
+The method in~\cite{oladyshkin2012data,article} constructs these polynomials for any arbitrary distributions by just using the moments computed from observed/sampled data.
+Suppose we have $T_0$ observations of the data $(\vy,\bm{\xi})$, we can compute the raw moments $\mu_l = {\tfrac{1}{T_0}\sum_{t=1}^{T_0}\xi_t^l}$ for $l=0,\ldots, 2k-1$.
+Then, the coefficients $\rho^{(k)}_l$ of the polynomials $P^{(k)}$ are computed by solving a linear system with the following square matrix of moments, see~\cite{oladyshkin2012data} for details.

+Once the polynomials $P^{(k)}$ are constructed from the moments of sampled inputs $\bm{\xi}$, the coefficients $c_i$ can be computed for the observed data $\vy$ using Gram–Schmidt orthogonalization or by the Stieltjes procedure (solving a least squares problem).
 The coefficients can be then updated using a Bayesian approach for the additional observed/sample data, see~\cite{article}.

-In our case, the measurements correspond to the testing results $d_t$ and $r_t$.
-Once, we obtain the PCE, we can compute the posterior statistics such as posterior mean $\hat{\mu}$ and variance $\hat{\sigma}$ for the output model, inexpensively simply constructing the response surface using the coefficients of the polynomial expansion.
+In our case, PCE treats the state $\{S,E,I,R\}$ evolutions as stochastic dynamic systems, and tries to model the probability distribution of the states.
+The measurements correspond to the testing results $\vd_t$ and $\vh_t$.
+Once, we obtain the PCE, we can compute the posterior statistics such as the posterior mean $\hat{\mu}$ and variance $\hat{\sigma}$ for the output model, inexpensively {by} simply constructing the response surface using the coefficients of the polynomial expansion.
 In our case, we can obtain the posterior mean and variance for the four states for each individual using aPCE.
 The posterior statistics can then be used to identify uncertainties in the individual's states, and optimal testing can be prescribed.